Andyy42/wespeaker/README.md

 # WeSpeaker NAKI fork

-Repository for LID with VoxLingua107 & DID with NAKI:
+Project for LID with VoxLingua107 & DID with NAKI is in:

 * `examples/voxlingua/v2`

+This project was used for experiments & training of models.

 ## How to run example for NAKI